 Yes, Eyeota will typically transfer data outside of the country of origin for a number of purposes including:

-From 25th May 2018 onwards, where we are transferring Personal Data to or from the European Union to non-European Union countries, we will do so under contract and using the standard EU EU-approved model contract clauses and/or another viable cross-border data transfer mechanism, such as Privacy Shield.
+From 25th May 2018 onwards, where we are transferring Personal Data to or from the European Union to non-European Union countries, we will do so under contract and using the standard EU-approved model contract clauses.

 How is the data you collect secured & protected?